code-saturne/code_saturne/INSTALL.md

 As already mentioned, this file is generated the first time the script is run in a given directory.

-The C, Fortran, and optional C++ compilers to be used can be specified next to the CompC and CompF keywords.
+The C, Fortran, and C++ compilers to be used can be specified next to the `compC`, `compCxx`, and `compF` keywords.
 The Python interpreter and MPI C and C++ compiler wrappers can also be specified.

 If the *use_arch* variable is set to *yes*, then the *arch* keyword refers to the architecture of the machine.
 If left blank, the name will